-Cades Cove, in Great Smoky Mountains National Park, is a great location for family-friendly fun.
-This is your one-stop-shop for viewing mountain wildlife, photographing scenic views, hiking with kids, and immersing yourself in historical Appalachia.
+Cades Cove TN, in Great Smoky Mountains National Park, is a great location for family-friendly fun.
+This picturesque mountain wonderland is a one-stop-shop for viewing wildlife, photographing scenic views, hiking, biking, and immersing yourself in historical Appalachia.

-Cades Cove Driving Loop
+Cades Cove Location

 Related Read: 20 Best Family Hikes In The Smoky Mountains

 Cades Cove Horses

 Not long after entering the driving loop, you will come across an expansive horse pasture surrounded by gorgeous mountains.
 These horses are available for guided forest trail rides and scenic carriage rides.

 Though the horses aren’t wild, they are certainly beautiful.
 This is your first great photo opportunity if you want to warm up your camera.